weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 ### Removal of builder patterns

-The builder patterns for constructing queries have been removed, as they could be confusing, and could lead to runtime errors that would not be picked up with static analysis.
+The builder patterns for constructing queries have been removed.
+Builder patterns could be confusing, and led to runtime errors that could not be picked up with static analysis.

-With the `v4` API, queries are constructed using specific methods and its parameters.
+Instead, construct queries in the `v4` API using specific methods and its parameters.

 import SearchSimilarityCode from '!!raw-loader!/_includes/code/howto/search.similarity.py';
 import SearchSimilarityCodeV3 from '!!raw-loader!/_includes/code/howto/search.similarity-v3.py';